aramachandran7/robot_localization/README.md

 As the robot moves through the map, we transpose each particle and recalculate weights based on the particle’s likelihood.
 Poor guesses at the robot’s position, or particles with lower weights, get cut out and resampled around the positions of particles with higher weights.
 Ultimately, as the process continues the robot is exposed to more surroundings that help its particles converge to an accurate representation of its position.

 ## An overview of our implementation
-The implementation of a particle filter can be broken down into several steps that get repeated throughout time.
+The implementation of our particle filter can be broken down into several steps that get repeated throughout time.
 Below is a block diagram & high level explanation how we specifically applied the filter.

 ![blockdiagram](/docs/bdv1.PNG)

+### Some specifics of our setup
+- Using ROS (Robot Operating System), RVIZ, and Python's ROS API to interact with a simulated NEATO robot
+- Using the Neato's default LIDAR scan data on the ROS /scan topic for sensor data, publishing our particles to the /particlecloud topic, and driving the Neato via the /cmd_vel topic

+### Algorithm Walkthrough
-#### Initial setup
+#### Setup
-Initialize constants and parameters of the system Create initial particle set around a known “best guess” pose
+Start by initializing system constants and parameters Require user to drop a "best geuss" of the Neato's starting position.
+Create an initial particle set around that “best guess” pose.

 #### As the robot moves
 - Map the robot’s movement onto each particle as if the robot was at each particle’s position
-- Add noise to compensate for the robot’s odometry inaccuracy
+- While translating particles, add noise to compensate for the robot’s odometry measurements - (the robot's motor model and onboard encoders aren't perfect)
-- Scan the surroundings with the Lidar sensor
+- Scan the surroundings with the LIDAR sensor
-- Project the lidar scan as if it was from each different particle pose
+- Project the lidar scan as if it were from each different particle pose
 - Assign a weight to each particle based on how similar the mapped scan is to the ground truth “map”
-- Sample 85% from the particle distribution with weights as probabilities, these particles are retained
+- During particle resampling based off assigned weights, retain 85% of particles from the previous particle distribution, with their weights as probabilities of choice
-- Sample from the same distribution again, but modify this smaller subset to introduce variability (this variability is key in the event that our current particles don’t reflect the robot’s position)
+- For the final 15%, sample from the same distribution, but inject noise for each particle position (this variability is key in the event that our current particles don’t reflect the robot’s position)
-- If particles have condensed too much then add variability (this helps the particle filter work as error accumulates)
+- If particles have condensed too much then add variability - we'll cover this more in depth later!
+(This helps the particle filter continue to work as error accumulates)
-- REPEAT
+- Repeat indefinetly!

 As this process repeats the point cloud should converge onto the actual position of the robot.
 Changing parameters such as the amount of resampling done or the amount of noise injected changes how the particle filter behaves.